neam/dna-code-generator/README.md

 ### Generating Content Model Metadata

-This is the metadata about item types, attributes, their labels hints, flow steps, if they are translatable etc.
+This is the metadata about item types, attributes, their labels hints, workflow/wizard steps, if they are translatable etc.

 Requires an account at [http://codegeneration.io]() for visually managing the content model metadata.
 In the example below, Content Model Metadata with id 1 is used as an example.
 Update the links with the id of the content model you are using in your project.